 Hyundai i30 review - Reliability and safety

 Reliability is generally good, and the Hyundai i30 comes loaded with safety kit which helps it achieve a top Euro NCAP rating

 No matter which model you go for, the Hyundai i30 should be a safe and dependable family car.
-The brand finished a solid 13th out of 30 in our 2020 Driver Power survey, and while the new i30 didn't rank individually, the smaller i20 did, finishing down the order in 68th place out of 75.
+The brand finished a solid 13th out of 30 in our 2020 Driver Power survey, and while the new i30 didn't rank individually, the mechanically similar last-generation Hyundai Tucson did, finishing in 53rd place out of the top 75.

 There is loads of safety kit on board the new i30, with all cars getting Autonomous Emergency Braking, Front Collision Warning and Lane Keeping Assist.
 High Beam Assist and Driver Attention Alert are also included.
 Rear Cross Traffic Alert, which scans the rear of the car for hazards while reversing is available as an option.

 Thanks to all of the standard-fit safety kit, the i30 earned a five-star Euro NCAP crash test rating and an 88 per cent score, putting it near the top of the rankings for safety in the compact hatchback class.

 Like all Hyundai products, the new i30 gets the brand’s five-year unlimited mileage warranty.
 Depending on how often you use your car, this may prove more useful than sister company Kia’s seven-year guarantee, which is limited to 100,000 miles.